mounishachirapureddy/terraform-zero-to-hero/Day-1/01-fundamentals.md

 These tools enable organizations to define, deploy, and manage their infrastructure efficiently and consistently, making it easier to adapt to the dynamic needs of modern applications and services.

 # Why Terraform ?
+# API as code-- HCL templates are converted to api to talk with cloud providers.terraform applies this code and uses this api to create infrastructure

 There are multiple reasons why Terraform is used over the other IaC tools but below are the main reasons.